Child Custody Attorney in Westchester County

 Helping Protect Your Child's Best Interests

-Child custody disputes are some of the most difficult family law cases, whether you are a single parent or are considering a divorce.
-You want what’s best for your child, but it can be difficult to to ensure that happens.
+Custody disputes are some of the most difficult family law cases.
+Whether you are a single parent or you are considering a divorce, you want what’s best for your child—but it can be difficult to ensure that happens.

 New York Family Courts determine child custody based upon the "best interests of the child."
 It is your family law attorney’s job to show the court that your wishes are in alignment with what is in the